MedShapeNet -- A Large-Scale Dataset of 3D Medical Shapes for Computer Vision: Sources of Shapes

-The aortic vessel tree (\textit{AVT}) dataset \cite{radl2022avt} contains 56 computed tomography angiography (CTA) scans of healthy aorta as well as the segmentation masks of the corresponding aortic vessel trees, including the aorta, aortic arch, branch and iliac arteries, as shown in Figure \ref{shape_gallery}.
+The dataset contains 56 computed tomography angiography (CTA) scans of healthy aortas and the masks of the aortic vessel trees \cite{radl2022avt}, including the aorta, the aortic arch, the aortic branch, and the iliac arteries (Fig. \ref{shape_gallery}).